Huma Abedin: Hillary Clinton e-mail controversy

+Clinton went on to lose the election to Donald Trump on November 8, 2016.
+She later asserted that if the election had been held prior to the release of Comey's letter to Congress announcing the reopening of his investigation, she would have prevailed.
+Analyst Nate Silver opined that the Comey letter probably cost Clinton the election.
+Abedin addressed this issue in her 2021 memoir, Both/And: A Life in Many Worlds; after Comey's letter to Congress became public, she told Weiner that if Clinton were to lose the election, "'it will be because of you and me'".

 House Benghazi Committee testimony

 On October 16, 2015, Abedin testified in closed session before the House Select Committee on Benghazi, in a session that was expected to focus on the 2012 Benghazi attack during which Ambassador J. Christopher Stevens and three other Americans were killed.
 The committee had previously heard closed-door testimony from two other Clinton aides, Cheryl Mills and Jake Sullivan, in September 2015, and Clinton appeared before the panel in a public hearing on October 22.

 The Republican-led committee's top Democratic representative, Elijah Cummings of Maryland, questioned the panel's decision to hear testimony from Abedin, arguing that her knowledge of details at the time of the attacks was minimal.
 Republican Representative Mike Pompeo of Kansas defended the decision to interview Abedin, saying: "Ms. Abedin was a senior official at the State Department at all of the relevant times.
 Every witness has a different set of knowledge."
-Although there were political tensions surrounding Abedin's appearance, the proceedings were friendly.
-After almost eight hours of testimony, Abedin said: "I came here today to be as helpful as I could be to the committee."
+Before almost eight hours of testimony, Abedin said: "I came here today to be as helpful as I could be to the committee."